pbougie/mac-dev-env/source/apache.html.md

 	nano /usr/local/apache/conf/httpd.conf

 Copy and paste the following text at the end of the aforementioned file.
-Make sure you replace the `<username>` string (3 times) with your Mac OS X short username.
+Make sure you replace the `<username>` string (3 times) with your OS X short username.
 This configuration only allows access from your local computer; all outside access is blocked.

 	ServerName dev.local
 	User <username>